Human Rights

 We identified important risks as follows: The Environment and Resources Division - "Infringing indigenous or community land rights and managing related laws" as well as "Occupational safety and health management in mountain forests (dangerous work, etc.)".
 The Timber & Building Materials Division - "Infringing indigenous land rights", "Occupational safety and health management at factories (fires, dust explosions, etc.)", and "Child labor at planted forests (including dangerous operations)".
 The Housing and Construction Division and the Overseas Housing and Real Estate Division - "Labor conditions of migrant workers (forced labor, etc.)".

 Regarding the identified risks, we take measures to reduce and correct risks for each business.
-For example, we have identified more risks in fiscal 2020, of which we have verified the condition of respect for human rights of foreign technical trainees which is the particular importance and of major social interest in Japan.
-Third-party agencies gathered feedback from partner building contractors and organizations supervising technical trainees, verified materials, and interviewed technical trainees from overseas learning skills in Japan.
-As a result, we confirmed there were no major human rights violations.
 In fiscal 2021, regarding "respect for rights of indigenous peoples and communities", in order to further reduce risks and build better relationships with stakeholders in the business development areas, we reviewed the operational status of grievance mechanisms and points to be corrected in the overseas resource environment business.
 As a result of online review conducted by a third-party organization, we verified that continuous consultations with government agencies and communities have been conducted by operating appropriate grievance mechanisms at three overseas tree planting sites in Indonesia, Papua New Guinea, and New Zealand.
 On the other hand, it was found that it is necessary to improve initiatives such as expanding external information disclosure and reflecting it in the mechanism through dialogue with rights holders.
-In fiscal 2022, the Sumitomo Forestry Group Human Rights Policy was revised with input from third parties to ensure that business partners are committed to respecting human rights and to comply with international guidelines.

 We will further establish measures and implementation plans for prevention, avoidance, mitigation, and correction for each stakeholder, and will implement PDCA to improve our initiatives in the future.